doughsay/room.js/doc/PROGRAMMING.md

 - otherwise, the matched object.

 ##### findObject( String ) ⇒ WorldObject
 Looks if a string can be matched to an object in the environment.
-This is a convenience function over findNearby(), accepting the strings "me", "myself" and "here" to be matched.
+This is a convenience function over findNearby(), also accepting the strings "me", "myself" and "here" to be matched.

 Returns:
 - the object itself (= *this*) if the string is "me" or "myself",